 Please put the camper’s first and last name in the subject line.
 For example, Mark Smith’s email would be addressed firstname.lastname@example.org with Mark Smith as the subject.
 Or send him a fax at (828) 884-4612.
 There is a 75-cent charge to his store account for each fax or email received.
 We will print out all faxes and emails and deliver them with the regular mail at 12:30 p.m.
 Campers do not have the ability to send faxes or emails, nor do they have access to computers.
 We do, however, encourage them to write home often!
 Campers are not allowed to have cell phones at camp.
 Campers who arrive at camp by plane and use cell phones during their travels should plan on leaving them at the office until Closing Day.

 While we welcome letters and postcards from home, Camp High Rocks has a NO PACKAGE POLICY.
 We feel that packages interfere with the camp experience and that the focus on their contents can lead to unintentional competition within the cabin groups and sometimes even hurt other campers’ feelings.
 Therefore, “care packages” are only accepted in the event of a camper birthday.
+For birthday packages, ask that no food, shaving cream, balloons, or water guns are inside of the package.
+Often a game that he can play with everyone in the cabin is a hit.
 All others will be returned to sender, and any costs will be charged to the camper’s store account.
 Please tell family and friends!
-NECESSARY items such as a camper’s forgotten shoes, tennis racquet, extra glasses, etc., may be sent to your child c/o Woody Noland, Assistant Director.
+NECESSARY items such as a camper’s forgotten shoes, tennis racquet, extra glasses, etc., may be sent to your child c/o Office Manager.
 Any medications should be sent to the attention of the Camp Nurse.
-Flat envelopes for sending such items as a magazine or newspaper articles are permitted, but should not exceed $3.25 in postage.
+Flat envelopes for sending such items as a magazine or newspaper articles are permitted.
 Envelopes over this postage amount will be returned to sender.